Useful information for bachelor students

 Index of this page:

-1. Log into myuos as usual and chose the "Studienservice" menu option.
+1. Log into myuos as usual and select the "Studienservice" menu option, then select "Bescheinigungen".

-2. Now choosing "Bescheinigungen", you can see the page where you also have access to your matriculation certificates, ec.
+2. You should now see the page where you also have access to your matriculation certificates, etc.

-3. Scrolling down a bit, beneath "Meine Studiengänge", you can find PDF files named "Leistungsübersicht" in a german and english version.
+3. Scrolling down a bit, beneath "Meine Studiengänge", you can find PDF files named "Leistungsübersicht" in a German and an English version.
 These are your transcripts!

-Note: The download may not appear if there are not yet grades registered for you in the HisInOne/EXA system.
-Once your lecturers have added the grades for your exams or the examinations office has completed the transfer from exam registrations in Opium, you should see the download option appear.
+Note: The download may not appear if some of your grades have not yet been entered in the HisInOne/EXA system.
+Once your lecturers have entered your grades or the examinations office has completed the transfer from exams previously entered in Opium, the download option should appear.

-If you started your studies earlier than WS 2019/20 (even if you switched to the new PO), please follow the following instructions:
+If you started your studies earlier than WS 2019/20 (even if you switched to the new examination regulations), please follow the following instructions: